Safaricom Lipa Mdogo Mdogo Program Offers Budget Smartphones For as Low As KES 20

 What We now So Far

-The feature will go live tomorrow following a three month waiting period since the announcement.
-It looks like the main targets are members of low-income households who do not have budgets for a flagship device.
+Following a three month waiting period since the announcement the model is now here with us.
+The model looks to target members of low-income households who do not have budgets for a flagship device.

 The telco is partnering with Google to offer one million affordable smartphones.
 Business Daily also notes that the offer will also be available for all phones and the daily repayments will increase from KES 20 if subscribers go for high-value smartphones.